saltstack/salt/doc/ref/configuration/minion.rst

 Default: OAEP-SHA1

-Then RSA encryption algorithm used by this minion when connecting to the master's request channel.
+The RSA encryption algorithm used by this minion when connecting to the master's request channel.
 Valid values are ``OAEP-SHA1`` and ``OAEP-SHA224``